domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I would prefer not to.
 (I'd prefer not to.) --Bartleby, the Scrivener

+Smoke 'em if you've got 'em.
+(Smoke it if you've got it.) --Origin Unknown

+Don't get high on your own supply. --Origin Unknown

 You've gotta just keep on pushing.
 Push the sky away. --Nick Cave, Australian Singer-songwriter

-Smoke 'em if you got 'em.
-(Smoke it while you've got it.) --Origin Unknown

 Saigon.
 Sh!t.
 I'm still only in Saigon.
 Every time I think I'm gonna wake up back in the jungle.
 When I was home after my first tour, it was worse.
 I'd wake up and there'd be nothing.
 I hardly said a word to my wife, until I said "yes" to a divorce.
 When I was here, I wanted to be there; when I was there, all I could think of was getting back into the jungle.
 I'm here a week now, waiting for a mission, getting softer.
 Every minute I stay in this room, I get weaker, and every minute Charlie squats in the bush, he gets stronger.
 Each time I looked around the walls moved in a little tighter. --Willard, in Apocalypse Now